-Apple to release four 5G iPhones with ToF cameras in 2020: JPMorgan report
+Four 5G iPhones with ToF cameras may launch in 2020, report

 From a bunch of reliable reports, it has become evident that Apple won’t be able to launch a 5G iPhone this year.